Bariatric (weight loss) surgery can help you say “Goodbye” to obesity forever and improve your lifestyle.

 The absorption of alcohol can also change after weight loss surgery.

-For instance, after a procedure like the gastric sleeve, the enzyme in the stomach that usually begins to digest alcohol is reduced or absent altogether.
+For instance, after a gastric sleeve procedure, the stomach enzyme that usually begins to digest alcohol is reduced or absent altogether.

 This can mean that the alcohol might be absorbed into your bloodstream more quickly, making the effects more potent.